tcdi/plrust/doc/src/plrust.md

 and enabled through configuration.

 Configuring a *host* to properly cross compile is a thing that can take minimal effort to individual feats of heroic effort.
-Reading the (still in-progress) [pgx cross compile guide](https://github.com/tcdi/pgx/blob/master/CROSS_COMPILE.md) can help.
+Reading the (still in-progress) [pgrx cross compile guide](https://github.com/tcdi/pgrx/blob/master/CROSS_COMPILE.md) can help.
 Generally speaking, it's not too awful to setup on Debian-based Linux systems, such as Ubuntu.
 Basically, you install the "cross compilation toolchain" `apt` package for the *other* platform.